Integrated Care Resource Center Available to All States

 - Developing resources to support States' efforts to coordinate primary, acute, behavioral health, and long-term supports and services for high-need, high-cost individuals, including Medicare-Medicaid enrollees.

-Specific resources will be available to States interested in participating in the demonstration to test financial models to support care coordination for Medicare-Medicaid enrollees, States considering the health home option under Medicaid, and the fifteen States participating in the State Demonstrations to Integrate Care for Dual Eligible Beneficiaries design contract.
+Specific resources are available to States interested in participating in the demonstration to test financial models to support care coordination for Medicare-Medicaid enrollees, and states considering alternate models of integration.

 - Help with File Formats and Plug-Ins